mindthevirt/RubrikScripts/README.md

 **_Note: This repo is not an official [Rubrik Inc.](https://github.com/rubrikinc) repo._**

 ## List of scripts and use cases
-Below is a list of all custom scripts available in this repo.
+Below is a list of all custom scripts:

 #### custom_reports.py - Custom Reports for Rubrik CDM
 This script creates 6 custom reports for Rubrik CDM 4.0 and later.